shtrausslearning/Python-Portfolio/README.md

 #### DESCRIPTION 📒

-A collection of python related projects, irrespective of size, summarised in one place
+A collection of python related projects (and notebooks), irrespective of size, summarised in one place

 <br>